UoB-HPC/SimEng/docs/sphinx/index.rst

 Current Support
 ---------------

-Under its current developed state, SimEng targets the ARMv8+SVE ISA with the ability to model up to out-of-order, superscalar, single-core processors and emulate a subset of Linux system-level function calls.
+Currently, SimEng targets the ARMv8+SVE ISA with the ability to model up to out-of-order, superscalar, single-core processors and to emulate a subset of Linux system-calls.
 It supports statically compiled C binaries that run on real hardware and models memory as an infinite L1 cache.

-The main component provided by the simulator is a discrete processor core model, a generic variant seen below, which accepts a clock signal and supports a memory access interface.
-A configuration file, YAML format, can be passed to the simulation to modify the core model and tuned to the specification of current or experimental hardware.
-Currently, SimEng has been configured to model a Marvell ThunderX2 and Fujitsu A64FX processor.
+The main component provided by the simulator is a discrete processor core model, (the generic model is shown below), which accepts a clock signal and supports a memory access interface.
+A YAML format configuration file can be passed to the simulation to modify the core model, for instance to model other current or future core designs.
+Current SimEng configurations support Marvell ThunderX2 and Fujitsu A64FX processors.

 .. image:: assets/simeng_generic_core_model.png
   :width: 500
   :alt: Generic Core Model

-Once the core model is mature enough, integration with the `Structural Simulation Toolkit <http://sst-simulator.org/>`_ (SST) is planned to support multi-core and memory hierarchy simulation.
-To date, a prototype of SST’s memory hierarchy integration has been created.
+As soon as SimEng is mature enough, we plan to support multi-core and memory hierarchy simulation by integrating SimEng with the `Structural Simulation Toolkit <http://sst-simulator.org/>`_ (SST).
+So far we have implemented a prototype of SST’s memory hierarchy integration.

 Talks and presentations
 -----------------------

-SimEng has been presented by `Professor Simon McIntosh-Smith <http://uob-hpc.github.io/SimonMS/>`_ at previous Workshop on Modeling & Simulation of Systems and Applications (ModSim) events:
+SimEng was presented by `Professor Simon McIntosh-Smith <http://uob-hpc.github.io/SimonMS/>`_ at the 2019 Workshop on Modeling & Simulation of Systems and Applications (ModSim):

 - ModSim 2019 - :download:`Enabling Processor Design Space Exploration with SimEng <assets/simeng_modsim_2019.pdf>`